bongnv/bongnv.com/posts/2021-02-11-preparing-for-system-design-interview.md

 - Availability concerns
 - Security concerns

 Starting with high-level architecture will give an overview of your design.
-It then will allow the interview to follow your idea easier.
-Choice of technologies & trade-offs is the place to show your experience and your knowledge of different types of technologies.
-Security concerns is not less important at all especially when people are more concerned about their data.
-Any hack/breach will not only be costly in terms of economic but also reputation.
+It then will allow the interviewer to follow your idea easier.
+And then, choice of technologies & trade-offs is the place to show your experience and your knowledge of different types of technologies.
+Security concerns is not less important at all especially when people are more concerned about their data privacy these days.
+A hack or a breach will not only be costly in terms of economic but also company reputation.

 If you have extra time, it's also good to talk about:
 - Fault tolerance